The Lost Fort

 Everstorf Forest, passage grave with surrounding wall (tomb no. 1/311)

-Several of those settings heve been discovered in the Everstorf Forest near Grevesmühlen (some 20 kilometres west of Wismar at the Baltic Sea).
+Several of those settings have been discovered in the Everstorf Forest near Grevesmühlen (some 20 kilometres west of Wismar at the Baltic Sea).
 There are 15 megalith graves in all, five in the southern and ten in the northern group.
 I visited the southern group which has fewer, but more spectacular examples.
 They have been excavated by Ewald Schuldt in the 1960ies.
-Most of them are listed in the Atlas der Megalithgräber Deutschlands by Ernst Sprockhoff, 1968, who also worked on researching those sites (I give the numbers of the tables in the forest and Sprockhoff).
+Most of them are listed in the Atlas der Megalithgräber Deutschlands by Ernst Sprockhoff, 1968, who also worked on researching those sites (I give the numbers of the tables in the forest together with those by Sprockhoff).

 Lancken-Granitz, dolmen with remains of hunebed (no. 1/504)